Is St. Louis easy to get to?

 The History of Mission: St. Louis as told by our Executive Director, Josh Wilson

 What will I do during my service trip?

-While we have not scheduled private devotional time, we do encourage volunteers to utilize breaks and down time for devotional, study and reflection about your experience.
+While we have not set aside a specific time, we do encourage volunteers to utilize breaks and down time for devotion, study and reflection about your experience.

 Who will I be doing the home repair for?

 Home repair projects are typically for residents who live within our neighborhood of focus in North St. Louis.
 You may be working with individuals who differ from you which we believe is a great benefit to both you and residents.
 As such, you will have the opportunity to learn from residents and break down stereotypes.
 Above all, we must respect all people and treat them with dignity and care.